-The hotel boasts a dignified atmosphere, candle light in the restaurant, a hamam, a wild herb and rose garden.
-The valley itself is made fertile by snow melt, and the fruit, olives and especially the beautiful old walnut trees are a feast for the eyes.
+The hotel boasts a dignified atmosphere, candlelight in the restaurant, a hammam, a wild herb and rose garden.
+The valley itself is made fertile by snowmelt, and the fruit, olives and especially the beautiful old walnut trees are a feast for the eyes.
 Imlil lives on tourism, so be prepared for hustle and bustle, haggling and higher prices.
 Countless operators offer a wide range of excursions, including hiking up the Toubkal (4165m).

-The mosque is only a few metres beside the road and there’s always someone on site to open the otherwise closed building for visitors.
+The mosque is only a few meters beside the road and there’s always someone on site to open the otherwise closed building for visitors.
 A donation is obligatory, as it is awe inspiring to wander through the old chambers thinking of the 12th century.
 At the highest point of the Tizin Pass is a little café with a beautiful view.
-It’s run by two men who are exerting themselves to make you experience true hospitality !
+It’s run by two men who are exerting themselves to make you experience true hospitality!

-In the early hours of the morning we drove to Essouira, along the coastal road that winds through undulating country full of argan trees.
+In the early hours of the morning, we drove to Essaouira, along the coastal road that winds through the undulating country full of argan trees.
 Morocco is famous for this wonderful oil, which is perfect for cooking and as well as cosmetic products.
 Small villages break the monotony of the landscape, and we leave the coast to drive east to Marrakesh.
 There we reach the airport after 330km and return our rental car.
-I’m relieved not to have to drive anymore and enjoy the lack of responsibility as I lean against the window of the taxi that’s driving us to our hotel at the centre of the Medina in Marrakesh.
+I’m relieved not to have to drive anymore and enjoy the lack of responsibility as I lean against the window of the taxi that’s driving us to our hotel at the center of the Medina in Marrakesh.